Some of the criminal skeletons rattling in the family cupboards!

 Charles Vestey 1897-1964

 Vestey was my 3rd cousin once removed, descended from my g-g-g-grandfather William Milton.
 He emigrated to Australia in 1923.
 When I was searching for evidence of his life in Australia, I came across these two reports in the Perth newspapers of 20 and 21 June 1930.
-The first speaks for itself.
-The second expresses sentiments that are familiar today.
 It would appear that crimes of this nature were dealt with in the Children's Court then, in order to protect the child, and that there were limits to the sentences that could be passed in that court.

 Perth News cutting re assault on girl